This Will Be Our Response: Voices of COVID-19

 This series of interviews seeks to capture the lived experiences of the vocal performing arts during the COVID-19 Pandemic of 2020.
 The project began on March 16, 2020 and remains ongoing.
-Interviewees are drawn from every walk of life in the vocal performing arts from agents, singers, opera companies, to Broadway casting directors, stage managers, and composers, etc. The goal has been to produce a sizable account of the community; not to judge, but to explore and learn about how best to support the delicate balance of the global arts community.
+Interviewees are drawn from every walk of life in the vocal performing arts from agents, singers, opera companies, to Broadway casting directors, stage managers, and composers, etc. The goal has been to produce a sizable account of the community; not to judge, but to provide space to explore the realities of this situation and learn about how best to support the delicate balance of the global arts community.

 To make music more intensely,